ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 might be an excessive use of system resources {{?I-D.ietf-nmop-terminology}}
 on the server side as well as network resources.
-Servers MUST ensure they have sufficient resources to fulfill this request; otherwise, they MUST reject the request.
+Servers MUST ensure they have sufficient resources to fulfill this request; otherwise, they MUST reject the request using RPC errors defined in section 7.6.

 "incident-resolve": This RPC operation is used to resolve the network incident.
 If a malicious or buggy client performs an unexpectedly large